Norton Rose Fulbright US LLP

 - Texas State Bar

-- Defended a large computer company in patent litigation in federal district court involving patents related to power-over-ethernet technology.
-The case settled favorably a few days before trial.
+- Defended a large computer company in patent litigation in federal district court involving patents related to power-over-ethernet technology; settled favorably a few days before trial.

-- Defended a large telecommunications company in patent litigation in federal district court involving patents relating to mesh-network technology.
-Obtained a dismissal shortly before the Markman hearing.
+- Defended a large telecommunications company in patent litigation in federal district court involving patents related to mesh-network technology; obtained a dismissal shortly before the Markman hearing.

 - Texas Rising Star, Intellectual Property, Thomson Reuters, 2018 - 2020